akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The goose darted across the hall like a feathered arrow.

-The Sheriff of Nottingham muttered: “My troth!
-A goose loose in the king’s house.”
+The Sheriff of Nottingham muttered: ‘My troth!
+A goose loose in the king’s house.‘

 The bird leapt onto the king’s table.